The Research behind KHA

 The Research behind KHA *

-KHA helps clinicians distinguish between:
+KHA helps Educators and clinicians distinguish between:

 What to Write: the cognitive load of retrieving letter forms, spelling, and sentence formulation.
 These are literacy and language-based skills that determine what appears on the page.